SEP & VAT costly mistakes to avoid

 If mishandled, these two taxes can trigger major financial losses and serious compliance issues.

-SEP targets non-resident businesses earning over KSh 5 million annually from Kenyan users, while VAT applies to every digital transaction, no matter how small.
+SEP and VAT in Kenya applies to every digital transaction, no matter how small.

 Here are the 8 most common mistakes foreign businesses make and how to avoid them.